CIS-566-Fall-2023/hw04-stylization/README.md

 ## 2. Interesting Shaders

 1. **Improved Surface Shader**
    - Starting with my three-tone toon shader from the previous lab, I added a starry sky texture and multiple light support.
-As an additional lighting feature, I added a glowly rim lighting effect using a Fresnel node.
+As an additional lighting feature, I added a glowy rim lighting effect using a Fresnel node.
 Then, I created a custom shadow texture using noise and the object's UV coordinates instead of screen position.
 Finally, I did my best to emulate the vibrant, happy colors I often associate with Super Mario Galaxy and the Lumas!
 As a special effect for the Lumas, I added an animated scrolling noise overlay to add some flare, since after all, they are the ***stars*** of the show! (ba-dum-tshhh ;))

 ![](Recordings/lab.png)</br>
 ![](Recordings/customshader.png)